 This account represents a portion of the equity of the Company.
-Members are required to pay a tapin fee for a meter when they are connected to the water system.
-The total cost of extending water lines is added to utility plant in service.
-The portion paid by the customer or by grant funds is credited to contributions-in-aid of construction.
-All water lines and attachments thereto are the property and responsibility of the Company.
+Members are required to pay a tapin fee for a meter when they are connected to the water, sewer, or gas system.
+The total cost of extending water, sewer, or gas lines is added to Utility Plant in Service.
+The portion paid by the customer or by grant funds is credited to Contributions-In-Aid of construction.
+All water, sewer, and gas lines and attachments thereto are the property and responsibility of the Company.